Labirintami/doc/docs/sidebar/menuitem.md

 ### Properties

-You can provide the [following properties](sidebar/api/api_menuitem_properties.md) in the configuration object of a MenuItem.
+You can provide the [following properties](sidebar/api/api_menuitem_properties.md) in the configuration object of a MenuItem control.

 ## Adding an icon